svanwart/braid-docs/src/app/docs/computation/circuits-math/page.md

 One thing you might be thinking is how metal and electricity work together to actually do something useful.

 ## 1. Binary
-Text text texg
+Text text text...

 ## 2. The Half Adder
-Text text text
+Text text text...

 ## 3. The Full Adder
-Text text text
+Text text text...
 ---

 ## References